Jourdelune/ns_docker_wrapper/README.md

 # ns-docker-wrapper

 **`ns-docker-wrapper`** is a Python library that simplifies using [Nerfstudio](https://docs.nerf.studio/nerfology/methods/index.html) through Docker.
-It provides a clean, fluent API to run commands inside a Docker container, handling tasks like file copying, volume management, and command construction.
+It provides a clean python API to run commands inside a Docker container, handling tasks like file copying, volume management, and command construction.

 ## Installation